30 days to a new you: Take Corrections1’s better health challenge

 But just because officers are more likely to suffer from the impacts of stress doesn’t necessarily mean they’re destined to experience it.
 And while what follows is no substitute for organizational initiatives to promote officer wellness, making small changes at the individual level – which is what Corrections1’s 30 Days to Better Health Challenge is all about – can ultimately lead to big results for your health.

 “When changes are too drastic, they may be overwhelming,” said Dr. Lina Dajani, an internal medicine specialist.
 “Small lifestyle changes are easier to achieve and maintain.
 They are more likely to become habits and lead you to success.”

 Whether you are looking to get back into academy shape, sleep more soundly, find more accessible ways to improve your diet, or all of the above, this 30-day challenge can help you meet your goals and feel better in your everyday life.

 So, what are you waiting for?
 Let’s get started.
-(Complete the box below to download a one-page sheet outlining the 30-day challenge for easy reference.)
+Complete the “Get Access to Corrections1 Resources” box on this page to download a one-page sheet outlining the 30-day challenge for easy reference.